DSchroer/schroer.ca/source/_posts/storage-upgrade.md

 tags: chromebook sd storage hardware hack
 ---

-I have been using my Lenovo N22 Chromebook running linux for a couple of months now.
-It is an extremely convenient laptop for travel, school and even personal projects.
+I have been using my Lenovo N22 Chromebook, running linux, for a couple of months now.
+It is an extremely convenient laptop for travel, school, and even personal projects.
 I have even been able to use the recently released Vulkan graphics API, just to show how capable these little laptops are.
-Unfortunately there is one small problem that has been bothering me.
+Unfortunately, there is one small problem that has been bothering me.
 The N22 model, similar to almost all Chromebooks, only has 16GB of storage.

 In this post I will explore my solution to expand the devices storage capacity.